Fenix LD30 Flashlight Review

 Build Quality and Disassembly

 The body doesn’t have traditional knurling.
-Instead it has ridges, which provide grip to prevent the light slipping out of your hand.
+Instead, it has ridges, which provide a grip to prevent the light from slipping out of your hand.

 The switch has some nice detailing, too – the trim matches the bezel.

 Inside the light, the head has no springs – just a small pad.
 The tail end has a spring and is held together by a circlip.
 So this would be very hard to disassemble since the split-ring tool you need will have to be as long as the barrel.
 The tailcap doesn’t come off by unscrewing.

 The threads are thick and square-cut and properly lubed.
 They’re also anodized, so aside from the mechanical tail switch, it’s possible to further lock the light out by loosening the head a bit.